Board of Directors & Staff

 Jason joined the board in Dec of 2015 and is its Treasurer.
 He is employed with Deloitte and Touche as a Senior Auditor and is a CPA with over 14 years’ experience.

 Ginger Houghton joined the Hospitality House Board in late 2016.
 Ginger holds a Masters in Social Worker from Eastern Michigan University and a Bachelor of Arts in Political Science and Women’s Studies from Oakland University.
 Ginger has worked with a variety of nonprofits serving older adult, youth and individuals with developmental disabilities in Wayne, Washtenaw and Oakland Counties.
-Currently, Ginger is a Clinical Therapist specializing in Complex Trauma, Aging and Substance Use issues at Jewish Family Service in West Bloomfield, MI.
+Currently, Ginger is a Clinical Therapist specializing in Complex Trauma, Aging and Substance Use issues at her private practice, Bright Spot Therapy, located in Bloomfield Hills, Michigan.

 Vice President of the Board